-- 3.1 The application is for a New Premises Licence under the Licensing Act 2003.
-The application proposes a ground-floor shop, selling predominantly groceries.
-No more than 15% of the floor space be dedicated to alcohol.
-The application also states that an existing Premises Licence for the same premises which currently allows Late Night Refreshment from 23:00 to 05:00 will be surrendered if this application is granted. - 3.2 Section 18 (operating schedule) of the application is detailed at Appendix A and the plan of the premises is attached at Appendix B.
+3.1 The application is for a New Premises Licence under the Licensing Act 2003.

+The premises is proposed to be used as a convenience store.

+3.2 Section 18 (Operating Schedule) of the application is detailed at Appendix A and the new plan of the premises is attached at Appendix B.